Joseph Conrad: Language

 As a practical matter, by the time Conrad set about writing fiction, he had little choice but to write in English.
 Poles who accused Conrad of cultural apostasy because he wrote in English instead of Polish missed the point—as do Anglophones who see, in Conrad's default choice of English as his artistic medium, a testimonial to some sort of innate superiority of the English language.

 According to Conrad's close friend and literary assistant Richard Curle, the fact of Conrad writing in English was "obviously misleading" because Conrad "is no more completely English in his art than he is in his nationality".
 Conrad, according to Curle, "could never have written in any other language save the English language....for he would have been dumb in any other language but the English."

 Conrad always retained a strong emotional attachment to his native language.
 He asked his visiting Polish niece Karola Zagórska, "Will you forgive me that my sons don't speak Polish?"
 In June 1924, shortly before his death, he apparently expressed a desire that his son John marry a Polish girl and learn Polish, and toyed with the idea of returning for good to now independent Poland.

 Conrad bridled at being referred to as a Russian or "Slavonic" writer.
 The only Russian writer he admired was Ivan Turgenev.
-"The critics", he wrote an acquaintance on 31 January 1924, six months before his death, "detected in me a new note and as, just when I began to write, they had discovered the existence of Russian authors, they stuck that label on me under the name of Slavonism.
+"The critics", he wrote to an acquaintance on 31 January 1924, six months before his death, "detected in me a new note and as, just when I began to write, they had discovered the existence of Russian authors, they stuck that label on me under the name of Slavonism.
 What I venture to say is that it would have been more just to charge me at most with Polonism."
 However, though Conrad protested that Dostoyevsky was "too Russian for me" and that Russian literature generally was "repugnant to me hereditarily and individually", Under Western Eyes is viewed as Conrad's response to the themes explored in Dostoyevsky's Crime and Punishment.

 Conrad had an awareness that, in any language, individual expressions – words, phrases, sentences – are fraught with connotations.
 He once wrote: "No English word has clean edges."
 All expressions, he thought, carried so many connotations as to be little more than "instruments for exciting blurred emotions."
 This might help elucidate the impressionistic quality of many passages in his writings.
 It also explains why he chose to write his literary works not in Polish or French but in English, with which for decades he had had the greatest contact.